pollen-robotics/reachy-2021-docs/content/SDK/application/hello-world/index.md

 interaction, making independant components that can be reused and integrated in more complex programs.
 The idea is to be able to integrate this idle mode in any project requiring such a state, without having to re-code this behavior again and again.

+The source can be found in the [hello-world](https://github.com/pollen-robotics/hello-world) GitHub repository.

 ## How to install and run the application

 ### Install